lupyuen/lupyuen.github.io/src/mastodon.md

 ![NuttX Failed Builds appear as Mastodon Alerts](https://lupyuen.github.io/images/mastodon-mobile3.png)

-In this article: __Mastodon__ becomes a fun new way to broadcast NuttX Alerts in real time.
+In this article: __Mastodon__ (pic above) becomes a fun new way to broadcast NuttX Alerts in real time.
 We shall...

 - Install our __Mastodon Server__ with Docker Compose (or Rancher Desktop)